davidpmccormick/davidpmccormick.github.io/_posts/2014-03-19-bbc-imager.md

 <p class="lead">I've not even come close to trying out the <a href="https://docs.google.com/spreadsheet/ccc?key=0Al0lI17fOl9DdDgxTFVoRzFpV3VCdHk2NTBmdVI2OXc#gid=0">full spectrum</a> of responsive image solutions available, but <a href="https://github.com/BBC-News/Imager.js/">BBC Imager</a> (not even mentioned in that spreadsheet) is pretty rad.
 Resize your browser to see it in action.

 <p class="lead">I probably should have used a different graphic for demonstration purposes.
+I didn't.
 Deal with it.</p>

 <figure>
   <div class="delayed-image-load" data-src="/public/assets/images/140319/{width}/blinky{pixel_ratio}.png" data-alt="PacMan ghost"></div>